 On June 1, 2023, we mark an important milestone in whistleblower protection as the office of the Public Interest Commissioner turns 10 years old!

-Since the office opened its doors, the Commissioner has been entrusted to provide an avenue for public sector employees to safely and confidentially report serious wrongdoings that may cause harm to the public interest.
+Since the office opened its doors, the Commissioner has been entrusted to provide an avenue for public sector employees to safely report serious wrongdoings that may cause harm to the public interest.
 The objective of the office was to achieve full operational status on June 1, 2013, coinciding with the enactment of Alberta’s Public Interest Disclosure (Whistleblower Protection) Act.

 Building trust from day one